UPDATE: This article was originally posted on September 16, 2019. It has been updated with new information and tips below.

 Who will interview you?

-Kellogg has a rich tradition of alumni conducting admissions interviews.
-Occasionally, however, members of the admissions committee conduct interviews.
+Kellogg interviews are known for their focus on alumni as interviewers, though you may be interviewed by the admissions committee.
 Your interview may take place virtually.
 However, you will not be penalized in any way for completing an interview online as compared to in person.

 Who is Kellogg looking for?